 - 1. Submission of completed NFC application for admission to the NFC Office of Admissions and payment of \$20 non-refundable fee. - 2.
 Submission of completed Nursing and Allied Health LPN to RN Bridge application for admission to the Nursing and Allied Health department. - 3.
 Submission of final, official, sealed transcripts from the student's high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 4.
 Good academic standing if previously or currently enrolled at NFC. - 5.
 Basic computer skills. - 6.
 Current unencumbered LPN license from the U.S. state/territory of residence. - 7.
-Documentation from employer of one year work experience as an LPN at a licensed healthcare facility within three years of program start date.
-The one year of work experience must be completed before completion of program. - 8.
-Completion of the following general education nursing pre-requisite courses with minimum nursing pre-requisite course GPA of 2.25 and at least a grades of "C" or higher by the end of Summer Term prior to the anticipated enrollment in August ("" indicates Florida General Education Core course). - ENC 1101 Freshman English I (3 credit hours) - BSC 2085C# Anatomy and Physiology I with Lab (4 credit hours) - BSC 2086C# Anatomy and Physiology II with Lab (4 credit hours) - STA 2023 Introductory Statistics (3 credit hours) - MCB 2010# Microbiology with Lab (4 credit hours) - DEP 2004 Human Development
+Documentation from employer of 1600 hours of work experience as an LPN at a licensed healthcare facility within three years of program start date.
+The 1600 hours of work experience must be completed before completion of program. - 8.
+Completion of the following general education nursing pre-requisite courses with minimum nursing pre-requisite course GPA of 2.25 and at least a grade of "C" or higher.
+These courses need to be completed in full before application will be considered.
+(Florida General Education Core courses are designated with ""):

-HUMANITIES Any General Education Humanities Course (3 credit hours)
+ENC 1101 Freshman English I (3 credit hours) BSC 2085C# Anatomy and Physiology I with Lab (4 credit hours) BSC 2086C# Anatomy and Physiology II with Lab (4 credit hours) STA 2023 Introductory Statistics (3 credit hours) MCB 2010# Microbiology with Lab (4 credit hours) DEP 2004 Human Development HUMANITIES Any General Education Humanities Course (3 credit hours)